OracularIS/smartrf/docs/quick_start.md

    - Navigate to the product subscription page.
    - Select Smart RF PLUS from the list and follow the prompts to subscribe.

+For detailed instructions, please refer to the [Subscribe to Smart RF PLUS Feature](device_registration.md#subscribe-to-smart-rf-plus-feature) section

 ## Profile Group Setup

 Profile groups in Smart RF Plus allow you to organize multiple profiles, each representing a different instance.
 This helps in managing configurations efficiently.